LP-relaxation/CLT_BaseModel/flu_model/texas_input_files/texas_input_files_readme.md

 These parameters are not being included, at least in the first pass (simpler model for attempted calibration).
 `humidity_impact` -- currently set to 0.
 `school_contact_matrix`, `work_contact_matrix` -- currently set to zero-matrices, so that we are not considering weekend or holiday seasonality (the force of infection includes the total contact matrix every day in the simulation).
-`relative_suscept_by_age` -- set to all 1s, so not in effect currently.
+`relative_suscept` -- set to all 1s, so not in effect currently.

 # `init_vals.json`

 ## Fixed parameters
-- `S` -- population estimates from ACS 2023 1-year -- can also be taken from data source described in `README.md` in `derived_inputs_computation` folder.
+- `S` -- Texas population estimates from ACS 2023 1-year -- can also be taken from data source described in `README.md` in `derived_inputs_computation` folder.
 - `R`, `D` -- starting off with zero-matrices.

 ## Parameters that need to be changed or fit